kristianfreeman/byteconf/README.md

 OK, now on to the fun stuff. [**Submit your ideas here, by filing a ticket!**](https://github.com/byteconf/conferences/issues/new)

 Have questions?
-Join us on [our Discord](https://byteconf.com/discord), or shoot me a DM on [Twitter](https://twitter.com/signalnerve).
+Shoot me a DM on [Twitter](https://twitter.com/signalnerve).
 I'm super excited to see what y'all come up with 🙌